AntonMoldakov/quran-translator/README.md

 # quran-translator

-Connect the Quran XML with translations in XML.
-And convet to JSON
+This utility connects the Quran XML with translations in XML from https://tanzil.net/.
+And convert to JSON.

+Access the results file to assets/quran.json